MatheusVazManzke/bellabeat_project/README.md

 This is a data analysis case study.
-My thought process is documented alongside the code within the single Jupyter Notebook file that can be found in this repository.
+The Jupyter Notebook file that can be found in this repository is heavily annotated and documents all of my thought process.

 **Scenario**
 You are a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused